My Experience With Wig Construction

 Using A Wig Cap

 Wig caps are an important factor when it comes to the design of your wig and protection of your natural hair.
 For the wig cap, I used one of the mesh material.
-Mesh wig caps are by far my favorite because they allow your scalp to breath during long durations of wear.
+Mesh wig caps are by far my favorite because they allow your scalp to breathe during long durations of wear.

 Mesh wig caps are great when it comes to maintaining your wig’s durability after a few shampoos and helps with drying and preventing any lingering odors.